Javadyakuza/TIP3-Docs/Deployments/External/Transfer.md

           )
           // Rendering the output
           transferTokenRes = !transferTokenRes ?
 "Failed" :  transferTokenRes;
-          this.$refs.transferTokenOutput.innerHTML = transferTokenRes;
+          this.loadingText = transferTokenRes;
   }

    async function transferTokensToWallet(){
-          this.$refs.WalletTransferTokenOutput.innerHTML = "Processing ..."
+          this.loadingText2 = ""
         if (
             this.$refs.actionWalletRecipientAddress.value == ""